-Parties often enter into a letter of intent or term sheet during the initial negotiation process in order to set out the key terms of the proposed acquisition.
-They will then conduct further due diligence and negotiations, and the letter of intent can then be used to draw up the definitive agreement.
-Parties can decide whether the letter of intent is intended to be binding or non-binding but whether it legally compels the parties to conclude the deal on those terms, or even at all, will depend on the circumstances.
-To avoid disputes, the terms of the letter should be clear as to whether it is legally binding or, as is more commonly the case, if only some parts are legally binding (e.g., the governing law, confidentiality and exclusivity provisions).
+Parties often enter into a letter of intent or term sheet during the initial negotiation process to set out the key terms of the proposed acquisition.
+They will then conduct further due diligence and negotiations, and the letter of intent or term sheet can then be used to draw up the definitive agreement.
+Parties can decide whether the letter of intent or term sheet is intended to be binding or nonbinding, but whether it legally compels the parties to conclude the deal on those terms - or even at all - will depend on the circumstances.
+To avoid disputes, the terms of the letter of intent or term sheet should be clear as to whether it is legally binding or, as is more commonly the case, only some parts are legally binding (e.g., the governing law, confidentiality and exclusivity provisions).